 Target, while anything but local, is another affordable option for buying groceries.
 Checkout their Cartwheel app for additional savings.

 And when you can, visit a farmer’s market to get the local food at a great price.

 This will help you save beaucoup de beaucoup of money.

 Enjoy free fun!

 The best kind of fun, in my opinion.
-After work, before work, and on days off Clay and I grab our surf boards, go on a stroll and enjoy one of Oahu’s many and fabulous hikes, go out sailing with our nautical friends, and more.
+After work, before work, and on days off we grab our surf boards, go on a stroll and enjoy one of Oahu’s many and fabulous hikes, go out sailing with our nautical friends, and more.

 So where does this leave us?

 With the ability to travel!
-Clay and I have enjoyed six inter-island trips over the course of a long weekend or even a week.
+We’ve enjoyed six inter-island trips over the course of a long weekend or even a week.
 And we are thrilled to be making it across the pond that is the Pacific to Asia next month.